mitogen-hq/mitogen/docs/ansible.rst

   A future version will emulate Ansible's behaviour, once it is clear precisely what that behaviour is supposed to be.
 See `Ansible#14377`_ for related discussion.

+* "Module Replacer" style modules are not yet supported.
+These rarely appear in practice, and light Github code searches failed to reveal many examples of them.

 .. _Ansible#14377: https://github.com/ansible/ansible/issues/14377